lsst-dm/dmtn-025/index.rst

 We evaluated each project listed earlier based on criteria described in the previous section using available online resources, i.e., white papers, documentation, described use cases, and users’ opinions.
-Our findings best summarizes the table below. ``N/A`` denotes pieces of information we were not able to determine at the current level of scrutiny.
+Our findings best summarizes :numref:`survey-summary` (entries marked with a question mark denote pieces of information we were not able to determine at the current level of scrutiny).
+For sake of completeness, we also provide more in-depth reviews concerning each investigated workflow management system for an interested reader.

 .. include:: include/table.txt

-For sake of completeness, we also provide in-depth reviews concerning each investigated workflow management system for an interested reader.

 .. _summary: